nicolasrod/php2python/README.md

 There are a few things left to finish in order to get a complete working converting without having to edit to converted code.
 I was waiting to tackle those before publishing the code but I'm not having much spare time left these days.

-Any PR's and/or comments are more than welcome.
+Any PRs and/or comments are more than welcome.

 Roadmap
 -------